jlevy/the-art-of-command-line/README.md

 - To locate a file by name in the current directory, `find . -iname '*something*'` (or similar).
 To find a file anywhere by name, use `locate something` (but bear in mind `updatedb` may not have indexed recently created files).

 - For general searching through source or data files (more advanced than `grep -r`), use [`ag`](https://github.com/ggreer/the_silver_searcher).

-- To know the type of the file, use the eponymous file command.
-Like,
-$ file vm_qa.py
-vm_qa.py: a /usr/bin/env python script text executable

 - To convert HTML to text: `lynx -dump -stdin`